THE NEWADVENTURES OF BAMTAN

 appear in live-action wraparound segments) and was joined by the Super 7 in an extended ninety-minute

-block called Tarzan and the Super 7 until 1980.
-Beginning
+and the Super 7 until 1980.
+Beginning in 1980, New

-the series was broadcast with a different opening utilizing more clips from the
+was broadcast with a different

-show and an all-new theme song.
+opening utilizing more clips from the show and an all-new theme song.

-West and Ward would return
+West and Ward would return to portray their

-1979 loosely based on their Super Friends franchise.
-While
+on their Super Friends franchise.
+While those would prove to

-those would prove to be the last outing for Ward until two direct-to-video
+be the last outing for Ward until two direct-to-video animated movies based on

-to the series would be paid in The
+series would be paid in The

-New Batman Adventures episode “Legends
+New Batman Adventures episode “Legends of the

-of the Dark Knight,” which utilized the same character designs and style for a
+Dark Knight,” which utilized the same character designs and style for a

 segment.
 The Bat-computer’s bat-shaped design served as the inspiration for the